 Topic 4: Correct map v/s Wrong map

-This section involves the comparison of two maps among which one is definitely wrong.
+This section involves the comparison of two maps between which one is definitely wrong.
 One has to find the correct direction in the wrong map by applying logical analysis.

 At a crossing, there was a direction pole, which was showing all the four correct directions.
 But due to the wind, it turns in such a manner that now West pointer is showing South.
 Harish went in the wrong direction thinking that he was travelling East.
 In what direction he was actually travelling?

-To know more about SSC JE Syllabus, check at the linked article.
+To know more about SSC JE Syllabus, check the linked article.

 Topic 5: Directions in Clocks

 Adding the directions to the clock paved the way to the invention of many ideas in the future.
-The direction at which the number ‘12’ exists was considered as the North for the reference.
+The direction in which the number ‘12’ exists was considered as the North for the reference.
 And all the remaining directions were marked accordingly.
-Hence, the numbers ‘3’, ‘6’ and ‘9’ was considered to be at East, South, and West respectively.
+Hence, the numbers ‘3’, ‘6’ and ‘9’ were considered to be at East, South, and West, respectively.

 Pictorial representation of clocks with all the directions